We deliver responsible, sustainable tourism Find Out How >

 Call on 028 7083 1258

-Pasang Tendi Sherpa is our company director and main mountain leader in Nepal.
+Pasang Tendi Sherpa is one of the company directors in Nepal and a mountain leader.
 He has been working with Adventure Alternative since 2005 and has made three climbs of Mount Everest with Gavin.

 Read More